2016 Advent Coloring Posters

 Below are the some details you need to know, with more information following:

 - Poster Details: When the posters are put together, the final size of the five posters is 10' wide and 6' tall.
-Four of the posters are the 4'x3' size, which is the size of last year's Advent posters.
+Four of the posters are the 4'x3' size.
 The fifth poster is 2' wide and 6' tall.

 - Poster Prices: